-Rail Business UK brings you independent and informed news from Britain's railway industry, including operations, infrastructure, policy, regulation and the supply sector.
+Rail Business UK brings you independent and informed news from Britain's railway industry, including operations, infrastructure, policy, regulation and companies in the supply chain.
 Sign up for the free weekly Rail Business UK e-mail newsletter, delivering the news stories you need to know direct to your inbox every Thursday morning.

 This week’s round-up of business news from the UK railway industry.